jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 Those 'Common targets' may or may not build successfully.
 I have never tried them.

-Instead, there are a few custom images available in the meta-bbb layer.
+Instead, there are two custom images available in the meta-bbb layer.
 The recipes for these images can be found under `meta-bbb/images/`

     console-image.bb
     qt5-image.bb